Her knees ‘broken beyond repair,’ Vonn retiring after worlds

-The women’s all-time leader in World Cup wins announced Friday that she will retire from ski racing after this month’s world championships in Sweden.
+The women's all-time leader in World Cup wins announced on Friday she will retire from ski racing after this month's world championships in Sweden.

-The 34-year-old Vonn had been planning to retire in December but changed her plans because of persistent pain in both of her knees, which she fully realized after failing to finish a race in Cortina d’Ampezzo, Italy, last month
+Lindsey Vonn transcended her sport in a way only a handful of Olympic athletes could even imagine.
+She was about more than skiing.
+She was about more than medals.
+She was about more than winning.

-“It’s been an emotional 2 weeks making the hardest decision of my life, but I have accepted that I cannot continue ski racing,” Vonn wrote on Instagram .
-“I will compete at the World Championships in Downhill and SG (super-G) next week in Are, Sweden and they will be the final races of my career.”
+She was often in the spotlight, appearing in the pages of mainstream and sports magazines, walking the red carpets, mingling with A-list celebrities and dating high-profile sports figures.

 Most Read Nation & World Stories